AM Racing

-AM Racing is an American professional stock car racing team that competes in the NASCAR Xfinity Series fielding the No. 76 Ford Mustang Dark Horse full-time for Kole Raz.
-They also compete in the ARCA Menards Series fielding the No. 76 Ford Mustang part-time for Kole Raz.
-The team used to compete the NASCAR Craftsman Truck Series fielding the No. 22 Ford F-150 part-time for multiple drivers.
+AM Racing was an American professional stock car racing team that competed in the NASCAR O'Reilly Auto Parts Series, NASCAR Craftsman Truck Series and ARCA Menards Series.

-AM Racing merged into Niece Motorsports for the 2018 season, but split back up from them in 2019 and fielded its own entries again.
+AM Racing merged into Niece Motorsports for the 2018 season, but split from Niece in 2019 and fielded its own entries again.
 In 2020, the team moved to the former Front Row Motorsports race shop in Statesville, North Carolina, which they shared with Jordan Anderson Racing and Win-Tron Racing, although the three teams did not merge and remained separate organizations.
 However, on January 14, 2021, it was announced that AM and Win-Tron would be merging for 2021.
+On November 24, 2025, it was announced that the team would be acquired by fellow ARCA team Sigma Performance Services starting in 2026.
+They would continue to field entries in the O'Reilly Auto Parts Series as well as ARCA as SPS Racing, although on January 30, 2026, it was announced that the acquisition was never finalized.
+On May 15, it was announced the team formally ceased operations.